VilleKrumlinde/zgameeditor/Docs/RenderText.md

 @dd Rotation of the current character in radians.
 It can be accessed only from the RenderCharExpression.

 @dt CharScale
-@dd Scale of the current character in radians.
+@dd Scale of the current character.
 It can be accessed only from the RenderCharExpression.

 @dlx